Presidential Management Staff: Powers and functions

 To accomplish its mandate, the PMS shall have the following powers and functions pursuant to Executive Order No. 130, s.
 1987:

 (a) Provide technical assistance and advice directly to the President in exercising overall management of the development process;

 (b) Analyze and monitor national programs and projects;

 (c) Formulate and implement development management information systems and programs that will include upgrading and strengthening the Office of the President in terms of computer and communications technology for more effective information management and decision management support;

-(d) Conduct continuing analysis and evaluation of economics, social and political trends;
+(d) Conduct continuing analysis and evaluation of economic, social and political trends;

 (e) Conduct studies on methods for the effective and efficient execution of development programs and projects;

 (f) Conduct, review, analysis and evaluation of proposed and existing policies affecting development;

 (g) Provide centralized feedback mechanism on the implementation of national government projects;

 (h) Identify bottlenecks in project implementation or problem areas and possible sources of delays, and formulate solutions or corrective measures thereto;

 (i) Translate Presidential perspective/insights, policies and plans on development issues into strategic action programs/projects;

 (j) Assist in the coordination function for the President with respect to the implementation of the various development programs of the Government;

 (k) Implement initial action on critical areas such as, but not limited to, the National Reconciliation and Development Program, where the President wishes to lead in piloting development initiatives that can subsequently be turned over and directly managed by the line ministries;

-Provide a direct feedback mechanism to and from the people and the Office of the President;
+(l) Provide a direct feedback mechanism to and from the people and the Office of the President;

-Exercise direct control and supervision over such organizations, offices, agencies, programs and projects as may be aligned/assigned/transferred to the Office pursuant to the provisions of Administrative Orders Nos.
+(m) Exercise direct control and supervision over such organizations, offices, agencies, programs and projects as may be aligned/assigned/transferred to the Office pursuant to the provisions of Administrative Orders Nos.
 9 and 10 (January 5, 1987), or as provided in existing or subsequent promulgations, orders and instructions of the President;

-Organize and supervise such task forces as may be necessary to respond to instructions from the President;
+(n) Organize and supervise such task forces as may be necessary to respond to instructions from the President;

 (o) Formulate, implement, and supervise the government’s policies, plans and programs pertaining to the technical support and development management requirements of the President, in accordance with Presidential directives and administrative orders;

 (p Exercise management supervision and control over all bureaus, agencies, corporations, centers, councils, committees placed under the control of the former Office of Development Management and such other agencies placed under its supervision and control by the Office of the President;

 (q) Establish policies and implement programs for the efficient management and operations of its Office and undertake research and such other management measures of efficiency and economy that will redound to the benefit of the Office and the achievement of its development management objectives;

-(r) Exercise such other functions and powers as may be provided by law;
+(r) Exercise such other functions and powers as may be provided by law.